ShadowsocksR-Live/iShadowsocksR/README.md

 ![GPLv3 License](https://img.shields.io/badge/License-GPLv3-blue.svg)

-# Potatso
+# iShadowsocksR

 ## Important

-Please read [this](https://github.com/haxpor/Potatso/blob/master/ADHERE_LICENSE.md) first before you do anything with this project.
+Please read [this](https://github.com/ShadowsocksR-Live/iShadowsocksR/blob/master/ADHERE_LICENSE.md) first before you do anything with this project.
 In short, you need to respect to license of the project.
 You cannot copy the source code and publish to App Store.

 ---

 ## What is it?

-Potatso is an iOS client that implements custom proxies with the leverage of Network Extension framework introduced by Apple since iOS 9.
+iShadowsocksR is an iOS client that implements custom proxies with the leverage of Network Extension framework introduced by Apple since iOS 9.

-Currently, Potatso is compatible with following proxies:
+Currently, iShadowsocksR is compatible with following proxies:

 - [Shadowsocks](https://shadowsocks.org)
 - [ShadowsocksR](https://github.com/breakwa11/shadowsocks-rss)